Posted by Jessica Zeyl on September 25, 2013

-If possible, I like to end blog entries on a hopeful note.
-This is because in every situation there is the possibility for some level of empowerment and positive change.
+In every situation there is the possibility for some level of empowerment and positive change.
 When thinking about the families we come from or the families we are parenting, the good news is that people from all types of families can heal, grow and adapt.

 The descriptions of both types of families are paraphrased from Gottman’s chapter in the Clinical Handbook of Couple Therapy Fourth Edition edited by Alan S. Gurman.

 Stay up to date with blogs, news and resources at the Toronto Counselling Centre for Teens